 In a race to recruit and hire top talent job candidates, many employers are turning to an array of talent acquisition tools, like job simulations, aptitude tests and various types of pre-employment tests, to help them filter through their candidate pools during the employee selection process.
 But which talent assessment tools are the most accurate in terms of their relationship to predicting job performance?

 The truth is it depends on the type of employee assessment tools your organization uses, and the process you use to analyze the results.

 Popular Candidate & Employee Assessment Tools, Ranked from Best to Worst in Effectiveness

 Talent assessments provide a wealth of information to help leaders understand why people think and behave the way they do.
-From simulations to interviews, there are a number of different candidate assessment tools organizations use to find, hire, and keep talent that drives there business forward.
+From job simulations to interviews, there are a number of different types of pre-employment tests or candidate assessment tools organizations use to find, hire, and keep talent that drives their business forward.
 However, not all of these tools are created equal.

 Below is a look at six talent assessment tools used in the employee selection process - ranked from most to least effective - and an analysis of their predictive power in terms of determining future performance.

 Work samples and simulation tests are used in the pre-hire assessment process to give employers the opportunity to see the candidates in action.
 These skills tests involve giving the candidates a work-related task to complete or having them engage in a role-play simulation test.
 The main objectives of this type of testing are to access job-specific skills and to analyze decision-making capabilities.

 While work samples and job simulations are similar, there are some key differences between the two types of skills tests.
 A candidate completing a work sample will perform a subset of a job’s tasks, often in the actual environment and using the requisite tools and equipment.
 A candidate completing a simulation will perform job-related activities in a fictitious environment that mirrors the actual job.